visgl/luma.gl/src/webgl-utils/README.md

 Programatically creates a canvas element with a certain size and id, and inserts it into the documents body once the page is loaded (see `getPageLoadPromise`).

-### resizeDrawingBuffer

-Resizes the drawing buffer if the size of the canvas has changed.
-Intended to be called on every frame.
-By default, takes devicePixelRatio into account.

 ### createContext

 Gives a controlled interface to create a WebGL1 or WebGL2 context from a canvas.